AlvaroCaste/scala-workshop/docs/mdoc/basics1.md

 # Object Oriented vs FP equivalent

-The problem is Functional patterns are different
+The problem about Functional is:
+- Patterns are different
+- Mathematical concepts can be scare

 # Static typing